February 2013 Newsletter

 Well it has definitely been a very intense and fabulous few months for FFI.
 Our CINEMA program was produced in three schools last semester and currently we are working with an additional three schools this semester.
 Three of the projects have already been filmed and we look forward to filming our next three short films within the next couple of months.
 In addition to our busy schedule within the schools and coordinating some upcoming film programs, there have been some exciting changes within The Florida Film Institute.
 We have a beautiful new website and FFI has added some more social networking sites to our organization!
 And while we have said goodbye to a long term& loyal employee, we have also welcomed in amazing new talent to our crew!
 Please see below for all of the details!

 But first, I need to give a big shout and sincere thank you to Dean Roman, our website designer and webmaster!
 He is extremely wonderful and easy to work with and I am beyond pleased with what he created for us.
 Based in Manhattan, Dean Roman (blukid.com) has been designing and coding sites with integrated Social Media connectivity for the past 15 years.
 His diverse background as a Fine Artist, Professor of Design, eLearning Course Developer, Gallery Director, and Pastry Chef allows him to identify with a diverse clientele and provide solutions which focus on the essential aspects of each business, product or personality within a minimal design aesthetic which serves to clarify content and sustain viewer interest.
-If you are interested in contacting Dean about designing a website for your or your company, he can be reached at email@example.com, 646.657.9199, or www.blukid.com.
+If you are interested in contacting Dean about designing a website for your or your company, he can be reached at firstname.lastname@example.org or visit www.blukid.com.

 We are extremely proud of all of the students and cannot wait to show everyone the six films that have been created through our award winning CINEMA program!
 Stay tuned for our annual June screening info!

 Thanks for your support and please check out or new website at www.filfilminstitute.org and tell us what you think!